italia/daf-docs/installation/microsrv/core/dataset-manager.rst

 Dataset Manager
 ===============

-The **DatasetManager** manages operations several related to the dataset, such as:
+The **DatasetManager** manages several operations related to the dataset, such as:

-* to return the data of the dataset (or a sample of it) in a specified format:
+* to return the data of the dataset (or a sample of it) in a specified format;
-* to create a specific view on top of a dataset,
+* to create a specific view on top of a dataset;
 * to get the dataset schema in a given format (e.g. AVRO);
-* to create a new dataset based on an existing one but saved into a different storage mechanism or based on a transformation of the existing dataset, etc.
+* to create a new dataset based on an existing one but saved with a different storage mechanism or based on a transformation of the existing dataset, etc.

 See `here <../../bigdataplatform/architecture/componentView/index.html>`_ for more details.